robindhillon1/chocolate_rating/README.md

     docker run --rm -v /$(pwd):/home/chocolate chnam/chocolate-rating-project make -C /home/chocolate clean

+Note: If you are using M1 / M2 mac platform, please add the flag `--platform linux/amd64` when running the above `docker run` command. i.e.

+    docker run --rm -v --platform linux/amd64 /$(pwd):/home/chocolate chnam/chocolate-rating-project make -C /home/chocolate all
+AND

+    docker run --rm -v --platform linux/amd64 /$(pwd):/home/chocolate chnam/chocolate-rating-project make -C /home/chocolate clean

 #### 2\.
 Using Make

-If you do not having docker, or you are using M1/M2 chips, we suggest using this method to replicate this analysis.
-First, please clone this repository and install the [dependencies](#dependencies).
+If you do not having docker, we suggest using this method to replicate this analysis.
+First, please clone this repository and install the [dependencies](#dependencies) by referring to the [Installation](#installation) section.
 Next, while you are at the the root directory of this project, run the following command at the command line:

     make all